Overhead power line: Insulators

 At the end of the 19th century, the limited electrical strength of telegraph-style pin insulators limited the voltage to no more than 69,000 volts.
 Up to about 33 kV (69 kV in North America) both types are commonly used.
 At higher voltages only suspension-type insulators are common for overhead conductors.

 Insulators are usually made of wet-process porcelain or toughened glass, with increasing use of glass-reinforced polymer insulators.
-However, with rising voltage levels, polymer insulators (silicone rubber based) are seeing increasing usage.
+However, with rising voltage levels, polymer insulators (silicone rubber based) is a lower cost, shorter life span option.
 China has already developed polymer insulators having a highest system voltage of 1100 kV and India is currently developing a 1200 kV (highest system voltage) line which will initially be charged with 400 kV to be upgraded to a 1200 kV line.